 Having purpose or job satisfaction is an important factor in any job.
-High effort without satisfying one's need for rewards can lead to workplace stress.
-Rewards come in many forms: recognition, helping others, gaining knowledge, personal growth, principles or compensation.
+High effort without satisfying ones need for rewards can lead to workplace stress.
+Rewards come in many forms; recognition, helping others, gaining knowledge, personal growth, structure or compensation.
 High effort in the workplace is essential but must be matched by the reward that the individual desires.
-Workplace stress arises when the employee feels a significant disconnect between their needs and how they are rewarded.
+Workplace stress arises when there is a significant disconnect between needs and rewards.